 - Write the way you speak – like a real person.
 Visitors want to know if yours is a company they can trust, and they are more likely to trust you if you sound like a real human.
 Avoid fluffy, complicated language in favor of simplicity and stick to short sentences, simple wording, and first-person point-of-view.
 Don’t be afraid to break grammar rules, either, if it sounds natural.

 - Don’t be afraid to get specific with real numbers.
 You’ve already tested your product and analyzed the competition, so you have some numbers to throw around – do it!
 It is far more persuasive to give your visitors hard data and real statistics than to throw around generic promises.
 Visitors want to know exactly what they will get by choosing your product over the competition, so use your data as a benefit and a feature on your landing pages.

 - Ask your readers to take action and give them the tools.
 The whole point in drawing visitors to your site is to convert them into customers, so no landing page is complete without a call to action.
 It’s quite simple – if you don’t ask for conversions, you won’t get them!
 Something as simple as an “Add to Cart” button works well for many companies.
-Conversion is the end goal, so you need to design all of your landing page copy with the is goal in mind.
+Conversion is the end goal, so you need to design all of your landing page copy with that goal in mind.